groue/GRMustache/Guides/security.md

 Thanks to key validation, the `deleteRecord` method would not be called.

 Limiting access to declared Objective-C properties by default is a good tradeoff.
-Your class can still implement the `validMustacheKeys` method, should more keys be allowed.
+Your class can still implement the `validMustacheKeys` method, should you want to allow a different set of keys.

 > The key validation mechanism is directly inspired by [fotonauts/handlebars-objc](https://github.com/fotonauts/handlebars-objc).
 Many thanks to [Bertrand Guiheneuf](https://github.com/bertrand).